IanSaunders/ultradaemon/docs/index.md

 > TLDR: Eat more, drink more, use electrolytes and smother yourself in bodyglide.

-Pain is quickly forgotten, and it wasn't long before I dropped a somewhat (very) drunken text to my friend Sam inquiring if he would be interested in running two ultra races in 2017, the Oner being a qualifier for the other.
+Pain is quickly forgotten, and it wasn't long before I dropped a somewhat (very) drunken text to my friend Sam inquiring if he would be interested in running two ultra races in 2017, the ONER being a qualifier for the other.
 Sam replied with *maybe* and I forwarded him my completed sign up email as encouragement.
 A few weeks later he came to his senses (got equally drunk) and signed-up for both runs too.

 Fast forward a few months and it was time to put on our running shoes and trek out to my old rock climbing haunting ground, <a href="https://www.ukclimbing.com/logbook/book.php?id=19" target="_blank">Swanage</a>, and do battle with some slightly less vertical pitches.